 A Business Court docket began in the Wayne County Circuit Court on July 1, 2013.
-Judge Maria Oxholm, Judge Lita M. Popke, and Judge Brian Sullivan have been appointed by the Supreme Court to preside over the Business Court.
-All Business Court cases must be e-Filed and will be assigned by blind draw to Judge Oxholm, Judge Popke, or Judge Sullivan.
+Judge Lita M. Popke, Judge Brian Sullivan, and Judge Edward Ewell, Jr. have been appointed by the Supreme Court to preside over the Business Court.
+All Business Court cases must be e-Filed and will be assigned by blind draw to Judge Popke, Judge Sullivan, or Judge Ewell, Jr.

 A party filing a complaint is required to use a Business Court Verification and Assignment form and verify on the face of the complaint that the case qualifies for the Business Court.
 MCR 2.112(O)(1).
 Effective July 1, 2014, if a Business Court case is not identified as such using this form, a sanction of $100 will be assessed

 .
 If a cross-claim, counterclaim, third-party complaint, amendment, or any other modification of the action includes a business dispute, the filing party shall verify on the face of the party’s pleading that the case qualifies for the Business Court.
 MCR 2.112(O)(1).
 Failure to verify a complaint or other pleading in this manner and use the business code of “CB” will

 result in a rejection of the complaint or pleading.

 A case must be assigned to the Business Court if:

 - The amount in controversy is greater than $25,000, AND

 - All or part of the action includes a business or commercial dispute.